What is a Profitability Ratio? Analysis, Definition, & Ways to Improve

 • Efficiency ratios: These measure how effectively a company uses its assets.

-In short, while profitability ratios spotlight earnings, other metrics delve into different aspects of a company's finances.
+So, while profitability ratios spotlight earnings, other metrics delve into different aspects of a company's finances.

-Why Are Profitability Ratios Important?
+Why are Profitability Ratios Important?

 Profitability ratios aren't just numbers on a financial statement; they're powerful indicators of a company's financial health and operational efficiency.